 Just who is eligible for the herbicide presumption has been the topic of extensive debate and litigation.
 As it currently stands, having earned a Vietnam Service Medal is not enough to obtain the presumption.
 A veteran must show that he or she put "boots on the ground" in Vietnam or have been a "brown water" (inland waters) sailor to qualify.
 A single layover or shore leave is enough to receive the presumption.
 In addition, some veterans with service in Korea are also eligible for the presumption.
 For veterans with service in Thailand the key to claims for exposure are military duties that took the veteran out to and alongside the perimeter of bases where defoliants were acknowledged to have been used.
 Such duties include dog handling, security, and some maintenance activities.

 Many veterans have challenged this definition, especially "blue water" (open ocean) sailors and Air Force ground support personnel who believe that they were exposed to Agent Orange or other herbicides during service.
 VA, backed by the courts, will not apply the presumption unless they have evidence of "boots on the ground" from these veterans.
+Air Force members and reservist who served

 In addition, any veteran who believes that he or she was exposed to a herbicide can file a claim and attempt to show actual herbicide exposure.
 This can be done by providing evidence of actual exposure, such as photographs showing Agent Orange barrels.
 In addition, veterans who served in other locations, such as Guam, have occasionally been able to show actual exposure although the government does not officially acknowledge Agent Orange was stored or used in those locations.